-Depreciation on additions is charged to the consolidated profit and loss account from the month in which the asset is available for use while no depreciation is charged in the month in which the assets are deleted / disposed off.
-Normal repairs and maintenance are charged to the consolidated profit and loss account as and when incurred.
+Depreciation on additions is charged to the profit and loss account from the month in which the asset is available for use while no depreciation is charged in the month in which the assets are deleted / disposed off.
+Normal repairs and maintenance are charged to the profit and loss account as and when incurred.
 Major renewals and improvements are capitalised and the assets so replaced, if any, are retired.
-Gains and losses on disposal of fixed assets are included in the consolidated profit and loss account.
+Gains and losses on disposal of fixed assets are included in the profit and loss account.

-Increase in carrying amount arising on revaluation of land and buildings is credited to surplus on revaluation of property and equipment.
-Decreases that offset previous increases of the same assets are charged against surplus on revaluation of property and equipment in equity, while all other decreases are charged to the consolidated profit and loss account.
-The surplus on revaluation realised on sale of property and equipment is transferred to un-appropriated profit.
-The amount of sale proceeds exceeding the balance in surplus on revaluation of property and equipment account is taken to the consolidated profit and loss account.
+Increase in carrying amount arising on revaluation of land and buildings is recognised in other comprehensive income and credited to surplus on revaluation of property and equipment.
+Decreases that offset previous increases of the same assets are charged against surplus on revaluation of property and equipment in equity, while all other decreases are charged to the profit and loss account.
+The surplus on revaluation realised on sale of property and equipment is transferred to un-appropriated profit to the extent reflected in the surplus on revaluation of property and equipment account.
+The amount of sale proceeds exceeding the balance in surplus on revaluation of property and equipment account is taken to the profit and loss account.

-4.13 Intangibles
+4.12 Intangibles